GoogleChrome/workbox/docs/getting-started/sw-cli.md

 # Getting Started

-If you are completely new to service workers and sw-helpers, the easiest place to start with `sw-cli`.
+If you are completely new to service workers and sw-helpers, the easiest place to start is `sw-cli`.

-This is a command line tool that can build a service worker that will precache the assets for your site so that it can work offline.
+This is a command line tool that will build a service worker to precache assets for your site and make it work offline.

 ## Install